Caching#

 cache restore

-restores an archive with the corrupted archive message#
+restores an archive with a corrupted archive message#

 If the cache restore